Cancer treatment decisions: 5 steps to help you decide

 - Speak up when you don't understand.
 If you need further explanation or clarification, tell your doctor.
 If you don't speak up, your doctor may think you understand.

 - Write your questions in advance.
 Appointments can be stressful and emotional.
 Don't expect to remember all the questions you want to ask.
+Make note of a few questions that are most important to you in case your time with your doctor is limited.
+Ask whether your doctor or clinic has an online portal where you can ask additional questions.

 - Record your conversations.
 Try to keep track of what your doctor tells you by taking notes.
 You might also ask if it's OK to record the conversation.
 This record will be a good reference if you have questions later.